 The once radical concept of a four-day work week is gaining momentum and propelling businesses in the US and worldwide to investigate how they can make this concept a reality for their employees.

-In early 2022, California proposed a new bill called AB 2932 that was poised to set a permanent four-day work week schedule for private sector companies.
+In early 2022, California proposed a bill called AB 2932 that was poised to set a permanent four-day work week schedule for private sector companies.

 However, the bill caused a massive rift between legislators, and its potential effects on California’s work culture are still heavily debated to this day.